issydennis/gatsby-snipcart/README.md

 Create a simple and effective e-commerce shop using this starter.
 This starter uses Snipcart to create an easy-to-use shopping cart for an e-commerce site.
 Use this as a boilerplate to create your own Snipcart powered Gatsby shop!

+For a walkthrough and tutorial using this starter see my [blog](https://www.frontendstumbles.com/gatsby-and-snipcart-ecommerce-tutorial/).

 ---
 ## 🚀 Quick start